micmejia/bible-dump/NKJV/Job/Job 19.md

 For I know _that_ my Redeemer lives, And He shall stand at last on the earth;

 ###### 26
-And after my skin is [^f]destroyed, this _I know,_ That in my flesh I shall see God,
+And after my skin is destroyed, this _I know,_ That in my flesh I shall see God,

 ###### 27
-Whom I shall see for myself, And my eyes shall behold, and not another. _How_ my [^g]heart yearns within me!
+Whom I shall see for myself, And my eyes shall behold, and not another. _How_ my heart yearns within me!

 ###### 28
 If you should say, 'How shall we persecute him?'-- Since the root of the matter is found in me,